Visit Wilderness

 San Juan Basin Wilderness Protection Act of 1984 - Public law 98-603 (10/30/1984) The San Juan Basin Wilderness Protection Act of 1984

-For more information (To download or see all affected Wilderness areas) visit our law library for 98-603 or special provisions for 98-603 or legislative history for 98-603 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 98-603 or special provisions for 98-603 or legislative history for 98-603 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.